DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Salaried trainees

-Applications for the [international relocation payment (IRP)](https://get-a-teacher-relocation-payment.education.gov.uk/) are currently closed.
-Salaried trainees who missed the deadline for applications in 2023, or start their course from 1 January 2024, can apply when applications reopen between 2 January 2024 and 29 February 2024.
+Applications for the [international relocation payment (IRP)](https://get-a-teacher-relocation-payment.education.gov.uk) for salaried trainees are open from 2 January 2024 to 29 February 2024.

-You should apply for the IRP in the application window that opens at the start of your first term.
-If you miss this application window, you will have one further application window to apply – this will open at the start of your second term.
-If you do not apply within the first two application windows following the start of your course, you will no longer be eligible for the IRP.

-You can express your interest in the IRP by emailing us at IRP.ExpressInterest@education.gov.uk.
-We will email you when applications re-open in 2024.
+To remain eligible for the IRP, you must apply in either the first or second term of your teacher training course.

 ## General information about the international relocation payment